Pexers/CS-fundamentals/Infrastructure Architecture/Automation/Continuous Integration & Deployment.md

 Jenkins, GitLab CI/CD, GitHub Actions, Azure DevOps, Circle CI

-- Blue/Green Deployment (zero downtime): A blue/green deployment process is a common technique for organizations practicing continuous deployment, as it makes it easier to roll back a release in the event of a problem by keeping the old code online until you’re confident that the changes are working as expected.
+- Blue/Green Deployment (zero downtime): A blue/green deployment process is a common technique for organizations practicing continuous deployment, as it makes it easier to roll back a release in the event of a problem by keeping the old code online until you're confident that the changes are working as expected.
 If required, you can follow an initial canary deployment with a blue/green rollout.
 - Hot Deployment
 - Canary Deployment